Home>Blog>10 Best Ways To Keep Bugs Away From Patio Furniture

 Cleaning your outdoor furniture is one of the critical factors in keeping bugs at bay.
 Make sure to vacuum or wipe down your furniture regularly to remove any crumbs or debris that might attract insects.
 Clean stains on your lounge chairs with mild soap and water, and rub them with a soft bristle brush before rinsing off with cold water.

-A sleek outdoor fabric lounge set that consists of a sofa and two armchairs.
-The Sorrento Outdoor Lounge Set creates a perfect lounge experience in the warm weather.
+The Sorrento Outdoor Lounge Set features a slim silhouette - creating a perfect lounge experience in the warm weather.
+Picture credits: @ashleyfultz

 It’s good practice to regularly dust your outdoor furniture with a dry and soft cloth.
 Be sure to also clean the undersides of the furniture, where bugs can often hide.